-If the party is not satisfied with the Superintendent's determination, he or she may file an appeal in writing with the Board of Education within five (5) working days after receiving the Superintendent's determination.
-The Board of Education will review the appeal, the Superintendent's determination, the investigative documentation and decision, and allow the party to address the Board at a Board meeting to present his or her appeal.
-The party will be allowed to address the Board at the Board's next regularly scheduled Board meeting (unless the Board receives the appeal within one week of the next regularly scheduled Board meeting) or at a time and date agreed to by the Board, designated compliance officer and the party.
-The Board will issue a written determination about the appeal within thirty (30) days after the party addresses the Board.
+If the party is not satisfied with the Superintendent's determination, he or she may file an appeal in writing with the Board of Education within ten (10) working days after receiving the Superintendent's determination.
+The Board of Education will review the appeal, the Superintendent's determination, the investigative documentation and decision, and allow the party to address the Board at the next scheduled Board meeting to present his or her appeal.
+The Board will issue a written determination about the appeal within thirty (30) working days after receiving the appeal.
 The party who filed the appeal will be sent the Board's determination at the time it is issued, and a copy will be sent to the designated compliance coordinator.
 The Board's determination, and any actions taken, will be final on behalf of the District.